SNICScienceCloud/technical-training/orchestration/README.md

 4. Open the ““/home/ubuntu/spark/hosts” file and fill the private IP addresses of the nodes.
 5. Goto “/home/ubuntu/spark” directory and execute the following command:

-# ansible-playbook -i hosts -s playbooks/spark-deployment.yml
+    ansible-playbook -i hosts -s playbooks/spark-deployment.yml

-Complete deployment will take approximately 20 to 30 minutes.
-Once the installation will be finished check the cluster status using following URL:
+The complete deployment will take approximately 20 to 30 minutes.
+Once the installation is finished you can check the cluster status using the following URL:

 http://<floating-IP-sparkmaster>:8080

-Questions:
+### Questions:

-1. What language Ansible used to define the configurations?
+1. What language is used by Ansible to define the configurations?
 2. Can Ansible be used with different Linux distributions?
-3. What is Ansible Inventory file?
+3. What is Ansible inventory file?
-4. What is the major difference between CloudInit vs Ansible based resources contextualization?
+4. What is the major difference between CloudInit vs Ansible-based resource contextualization?
-5. Explain how Ansible works and also with in the scope of this task what is still missing to automate?
+5. Explain how Ansible works and suggest, within the scope of this task, what is still left to automate?

-Task-4 (Orchestration using Heat)
+## Task-4: Orchestration using Heat

-In this task you will create a cluster of two machines using Heat template.
-This cluster will be completely customized by having its own network, security group, router settings and resources.
-Following steps will guide you to fill the required information in the template file:
+In this task you will create a cluster of two machines using the Heat engine.
+Heat is OpenStack's native orcherstation engine and will  let you automate the deployment of complex resources/stacks.
+The cluster will be completely customized by having its own network, security group, router settings and resources.
+Complete the following steps to provide the required information in the template file :

-1. Entry your personal key name in the “Key” section’s default value.
+1. Enter your personal key name by replacing the “key” section’s default value.
 2. Generate a SSH key-pair, # ssh-keygen –t rsa
 3. Replace “<ADD-CLUSTER’s-PUBLIC-KEY>” with the public part of the generated key pair.
 Replace it for both of the instances.
-4. Run the command, # heat stack-create stack_with_init_script -f ssc-test-stack.yaml
+4. Run the command
+    # heat stack-create stack_with_init_script -f ssc-test-stack.yaml
 5. Open the SSC dashboard and click on the Orchestration and check the status of your stack.

-Questions:
+### Questions:

-1. What language Heat service used to define the templates?
+1. What language is used with the Heat service to define the templates?
 2. What are the advantages of using templates rather than the APIs?
-3. Explain different sections in the templates?
+3. Explain the different sections in the templates?

-Task-5 (Introduction to Linux Containers)
+## Task-5 (Introduction to Linux Containers)

-This task will introduce you to the Linux containers.
-There are different technologies available but we will focus on LXC containers.
-Follow the instructions available on the following page
+This task will introduce you to Linux containers.
+There are different technologies available but in this lab we will focus on LXC containers.
+Follow the instructions available on the following page:

 https://linuxcontainers.org/lxc/getting-started/